collab-project/videojs-record/README.md

 Check out the full audio-only example ([demo](https://collab-project.github.io/videojs-record/examples/audio-only.html) / [source](https://github.com/collab-project/videojs-record/blob/master/examples/audio-only.html)).

-There is also support for [additional audio libraries](#other-audio-libraries) that allows you to record audio with codecs like Ogg Vorbis, MP3 and Opus.
+There is also support for [additional audio libraries](#other-audio-libraries) that allows you to record audio with alternative codecs (that otherwise might not be supported in the browser) like Ogg Vorbis, MP3 and Opus.

 Options
 -------